ws500981/InSTability/README.md

 ## Overview

-`InSTability` repeatedly clusters the same spatial transcriptomics sample and uses the resulting partitions to measure how consistently each spot is grouped with other spots.
+`InSTability` repeatedly clusters the same spatial transcriptomics sample with the same algorithm, varying only a random seed, and uses the resulting partitions to measure how consistently each spot is grouped with other spots.
 Higher scores indicate that a spot's cluster membership is less stable across runs.

 ## Installation